 Identify All Sources of Income

-Benefits such as Social Security start to kick in when you've reached the full retirement age of 66.
+Benefits such as Social Security start to kick in when you've reached the full retirement age.
 If you earn any kind of additional income that allows you to take less from your retirement savings, you could retire sooner.
 Or you could set smaller investment goals, knowing that you won't need to depend entirely upon your savings in retirement.